-This note is designed by the ‘Basics in Maths’ team.
-These notes to do help the intermediate First-year Maths students.
+These solutions were designed by the ‘Basics in Maths‘ team.
+These notes to do help intermediate First-year Maths students.

 Inter Maths – 1B two mark questions and solutions are very useful in IPE examinations.